Jirès Kembo Ekoko: Stade Rennais

 In his fifth season, Kembo Ekoko managed to make a return to the first team after Gyan and Bangoura both left the club, and received Víctor Montaño.
 This allowed manager Antonetti to give him more playing time He scored three goals in three games against Lyon, Auxerre and Brest.
 His performance led the federation of Congo to ask Kembo Ekoko to join the national team, in his father's footsteps, but he declined, insisting he should concentrate on his club career.
 During a match against Bordeaux on 12 December 2010, he suffered an ankle injury in the second half from Salif Sané.
 He would undergo surgery which was a success but he suffered a series of complications with a hamstring injury.
 After taking time to completely heal, he returned to training at the end of July, ahead of the new season.

 Kembo Ekoko in a match between Stade Rennais and Stade Brestois.

 In his sixth season, Kembo Ekoko came on as a substitute for Razak Boukari and after ten minutes, he scored the only goal in the game against French giant Marseille.
 Since then, he maintained goalscoring form, making him one of the most effective strikers in Ligue 1, but would lose his form in the second half of the season, although in the final game of the season he scored twice in a 5–0 win over Dijon.
 That win relegated Dijon after one season.
 In the qualifying round of the Europa League, he scored his first Europa League goal and set up in a 4–0 win over Red Star Belgrade.
 That win earned the club advancement to the group stage.
 He scored 13 goals (including all league and cups), the best total of his career since turning professional.
 In the summer, Kembo Ekoko was in negotiations to sign a new contract, as his contract would expire the following month.
 By early August, Antonetti announced Kembo Ekoko was close to sign a new deal.
 After Kembo Ekoko left Rennes for Al Ain, Antonetti said he was disappointed by his departure.

 Al Ain

 After one appearance for Rennes against Lyon, he joined Al Ain FC on a four-year deal.

 International career

-Kembo Ekoko was eligible to play for DR Congo or France, since he acquired French nationality by naturalization on 21 April 2008, and was called up for the national's team U21 squad.
+Kembo Ekoko was eligible to play for DR Congo or France, since he acquired French nationality by naturalization on 21 April 2008, and was called up for the French national U21 squad.